BaileyLeong/fridge-ventory/README.md

 #### **Meal Planner Page**

 - Hybrid meal planning:
-  - Users can manually set meals or let the app auto-update daily.
+  - Users can manually set meals or let the app auto-update.
 - Recipe selection for each day.
 - Automatic grocery list generation.